-The money you set aside will always be there and protected; the funds cannot be withdrawn by anyone except the funeral home, who is required to provide the authenticated death certificate before accepting the funds for payment.
+- The money you set aside will always be there and protected; the funds cannot be withdrawn by anyone except the funeral home, who will be required to provide the authenticated death certificate before withdrawing the funds for payment.

 How can I make funeral arrangements in advance?

 One of the best ways to preplan your funeral is to call Edgerly Funeral Home and set up an appointment with one our funeral professionals.
-It is very important to know your funeral director and to be comfortable talking with them because they will be the one who will care for your family when the time arises.
+It is very important tbe comfortable talking with your funeral director because they will be the individual assuring every detail is exactly the way your family wants it.

 How can I prepay my funeral?

 There are several ways to prepay your funeral in advance, including:

-Personal Check, bank check of certified check, we donít recommend cash.
+- Personal Check, bank check of certified check, cash.

 What is done with my funds after I have prepaid?

-The FTC (Federal Trade Commission) requires all funeral providers to deposit your funds in an account within 30 days.
+The FTC (Federal Trade Commission) and state regulations requires all funeral providers to deposit your funds in an account within 30 days.
 This is to protect you from fraud.
 Your funeral director may decide to place your funds in one of several vehicles, such as: